 - 3-4.2 Designated Representative Access Notwithstanding Section 3-4.1, the right of the employee's designated representative to inspect his or her personnel records does not apply to the following, except as otherwise required by law: - a.
 Letters of reference for that employee; - b.
 Any portion of a test document, except that the employee may see a cumulative total test score for either a section of or the entire test document; - c.
-Materials relating to the CCMHB/CCDDB or Executive Director's planning, where the materials relate to or affect more than one employee, provided, however, that this exception does not apply if such materials are, have been, or are intended to be used by the employer in determining an individual employee's qualifications for employment, promotion, transfer, or additional compensation, or in determining an individual employee's discharge or discipline; - d.
+Materials relating to the County or Department Head's staff planning, where the materials relate to or affect more than one employee, provided, however, that this exception does not apply if such materials are, have been, or are intended to be used by the employer in determining an individual employee's qualifications

+- for employment, promotion, transfer, or additional compensation, or in determining an individual employee's discharge or discipline; - d.
 Information of a personal nature about a person other than the employee if disclosure of the information would constitute a clearly unwarranted invasion of the other person's privacy; - e.
-Records relevant to any other pending claim between the CCMHB/CCDDB or Executive Director and the employee which may be discovered in a judicial proceeding; - f.
-Investigatory or security records maintained by the County or CCMHB/CCDDB to investigate criminal conduct by an employee or other activity by the employee which could reasonably be expected to harm the CCMHB/CCDDB's or County's property, operations, or business or could by the employee's activity cause the CCMHB/CCDDB or County financial liability, unless and until the CCMHB/CCDDB or County takes adverse personnel action based on information in such records. - 3-4.3 Disclosure of Disciplinary Information Except when disclosure is ordered to a party in a legal action or arbitration, or is otherwise required by law, the Board shall not disclose any disciplinary information which is more than four years old to a third party.
-The Board shall not disclose any disciplinary information without written notice except if disclosure is ordered to a party in a legal action or arbitration; information is requested by a government agency as a result of a criminal investigation by such agency; or disclosure is otherwise required by law.
+Records relevant to any other pending claim between the County or Department Head and the employee which may be discovered in a judicial proceeding; - f.
+Investigatory or security records maintained by the County to investigate criminal conduct by an employee or other activity by the employee which could reasonably be expected to harm the County's property, operations, or business or could by the employee's activity cause the County financial liability, unless and until the County takes adverse personnel action based on information in such records. - 3-4.3 Disclosure of Disciplinary Information Except when disclosure is ordered to a party in a legal action or arbitration, or is otherwise required by law, the County shall not disclose any disciplinary information which is more than four years old to a third party.
+The County shall not disclose any disciplinary information without written notice except if disclosure is ordered to a party in a legal action or arbitration; information is requested by a government agency as a result of a criminal investigation by such agency; or disclosure is otherwise required by law.
 Notice shall be delivered by first class mail to the employee's last known address and shall be postmarked on or before the day the information is disclosed.
 Disciplinary information less than four years old may be disclosed without written notice if the employee has specifically waived written notice as part of a signed employment application with another employer.